shivangi-aneja/Multi-Modal-Brain-Segmentation/README.md

-# Brain Structure Segmentation using Adversarial Learning
+# 3D Multi Modal Brain Structure Segmentation using Adversarial Learning

+This work has been accepted at 14th WiML Workshop, NeurIPS Conference 2019.
+Please find the attached poster [here](https://www.academia.edu/40950224/3D_Multi_Modal_Semantic_Segmentation_Using_Adversarial_Learning).

 ## Requirements

 - The code has been written in Python (3.5.2) and Tensorflow (1.7.0)